-The Palo Alto Police Department responded to approximately 3,160 alarms during the fiscal year of 2006-2007.
+The Palo Alto Police Department responded to approximately 2,672 alarms during 2015.
 Studies have consistently shown that 98 percent of the alarms that police respond too are false.
 The major cause of false alarms is user error, usually either opening or closing errors, and improper maintenance.
 Each alarm response requires a minimum of two patrol officers and averages 20 minutes per officer, per alarm.
-This equates to 2,100 hours or the equivalent to slightly more than 1 full time police officer, at a cost of approximately 100,000 per year.
+This equates to 2,100 hours or the equivalent to slightly more than one full time police officer, at a cost of approximately $100,000 per year.
 These false alarms negatively influence the overall safety of the community by diverting officers from actual emergencies and other legitimate calls for service.

 In order to reduce the number of false alarms and create more time for police officers to respond to crimes and solve problems, the City of Palo Alto amended the Palo Alto Municipal Code, Chapter 4.39, which regulates alarms within the city.